This post was updated October 1, 2019 to include current information and recommendations.

 Black Bottle Brewery has 40 taps, including lots of their own unique brews crafted in the basement just underneath your feet.
 They also offer several beers from other craft breweries around the world.
 This is the place to taste quality local libations and hand-selected global favorites all in one inviting and exciting atmosphere.
 They’re also ranked on our list of Fort Collins’ best outdoor patios so stop by next time the sun’s out!

-Check out C.B. & Potts’ long list of awards and you’ll immediately understand why they’re a local favorite.
+Take one look at C.B. & Potts’ long list of awards and you’ll immediately understand why they’re a local favorite.
 This restaurant and brewery was a classic FoCo sports bar when it opened in the ‘70s.
 Then, in 1996, they began brewing their own beer and the rest is history!

 Sit close to the action in Equinox Brewing’s beer garden, which is situated right next to where they brew their wonderful beers.
 They regularly rotate their styles and dispense them in a variety of ways — from regular taps to nitro brews.
 We love Equinox’s ability to seamlessly balance old beer styles with brand new innovations!